nina-rafieifar/gousto-react-test/README.md

 * The application should be responsive (the application can be used on mobile)
 * The code should include `test`
 * The code should be production ready (no refactoring need)

-## Help us to understand your solution

-* In order to understand better you solution we would like to see the following sections in a Readme:
-    * `How to use`: details about how to use your solution(if anything different from what we added)
-    * `Application structure`: explain the architecture - feel free to change the base structure from this test
-    * `A list of missing functional requirements`: if any, and explain why you didn't complete them
-    * `Possible improvements/ functionality`: anything that you wished you could've added if you had more time

 ## Visuals